johnpapa/angular-tour-of-heroes/README.md

 - Add redirectTo and/or otherwise routes
 - Fix http as it evolves
 - Manual typings fix for Pipes https://github.com/angular/angular/issues/4279
-- Update to use tsd 0.6.5 when out of beta
 - Replace mocks with http when ready

 ## From Scratch